-Merlin has more than five years’ experience in designing for mobile devices, so he decided to share a few thoughts on our World IA Day in Zagreb about the ups and downs of navigating through mobile applications.
+Merlin has more than five years’ experience in designing for mobile devices, so he decided to share a few thoughts on our World IA Day.

 Increased amount of information and smaller screen sizes

 Earlier this year, Gartner published detailed statistics in which they stated that in 2013 people around the world bought six times as many mobile devices as they did personal computers (PCs and notebooks combined).

 Four years ago, Eric Schmidt said that every two days we create as much information as we did from the dawn of civilisation ‘til 2003.
 Today, we probably generate the same amount of information within just a few hours.

 In today’s world, the paradox we are facing is that the amount of information is increasing exponentially, while the screens we are looking at most of the day are getting smaller and smaller.
 That’s a challenge for the design world and we as designers need to rethink how we’ll solve interaction and navigation problems and improve user experience.

 The online publishing game is all about volume right now.
 It’s not about quality and originality.
 When volume is your organizing principle, you take shortcuts.
 Ripping off others’ work is simply the norm now.
 It is absolutely effective, and it is absolutely depressing.Brian Morrissey